smores56/osprette/README.md

 # Ordering One

-To order one of these from JLC, just upload the `osprette.zip` archive in the `pcb` directory to the Order Now page at jlcpcb.com, and make sure to use a 1.6mm thickness.
+To order one of these from JLC, just upload the `osprette.zip` archive in the `pcb` directory to the Order Now page at jlcpcb.com, and make sure to set a 1.6mm thickness.